IbaaIbrahim/SPA-Crawler-To-Markdown/README.md

 - Try `--headless false` to see what the browser renders
 - Check if site requires authentication (cookies not yet supported)

+**Crawl discovers fewer links than expected (React/SPA sites)**:
+- React sites render links dynamically after page load
+- Use `--wait-text-growth-ms 5000` to wait for React to finish rendering
+- Use `--wait-until load` instead of `domcontentloaded`
+- Try single-threaded discovery: `--concurrency 1`
+- **Recommended**: Use two-phase approach (see below)
+- If some URLs time out, the crawler automatically retries them with both `timeout-ms` and `wait-text-growth-ms` doubled for the retry phase.
+This increases the chance of capturing slow or late-rendered content.

+**Browser crashes or "Target closed" errors**:
+- Reduce `--concurrency` to 1 or 2
+- Increase `--timeout-ms` for slow sites
+- Use `--wait-until domcontentloaded` instead of `load` (faster)
+- Split crawl into discovery phase (no scraping) + content phase (no discovery)

 **Crawl stops early**:
 - Increase `--max-pages`
 - Check `--same-origin` setting (default only crawls same domain)